LisaPMunich/movie-API-ng-client/README.md

 ### ... from implementing Angular in contrast to React
+I loved the structure of the Angular project folder.
+Also installing the components via the Angular CLI was clean and easy.
 The template of Angular is much more readable than the React code the AppComponent code does not generate HTML, it only fetches the data from the backend.
 The biggest difference just looking at the code is that in the Angular version there is a separation of concerns that does not inherently exist in React.
 One has to implement it oneself.